hadley/adv-r/Subsetting.md

 | `'[[`    | `NA_real`  | Error       | `NULL`        |
 | `'[[`    | `NULL`     | Error       | Error         |

+If the input vector is named, then the names of OOB, missing, or `NULL` components will be `"<NA>"`.

 <!--
 ```R
 numeric()[1]